 Back to that recommendation to Get More Fiber!
 The reason it’s so important to do so, and why you’re always hearing that advice from parents and nutritionists like me, is because nearly everyone living in America doesn’t get enough of the most fiber-rich foods: vegetable, beans, legumes, fruits, whole grains, seeds, and nuts.
 And because we don't eat enough of those foods, we’re not getting enough fiber.

-In fact, we’re getting about half as much as we need (15 grams is the current daily average versus the recommended 25 to 38 grams of fiber we should be getting).
-But getting fiber doesn’t have to be a drag.
-Lucky for us, it shows up in many delicious foods you may not be aware of.
+A positive point is that fiber shows up in many delicious foods you may not be aware of.
 Here are some easy ways to get more fiber in each day:

 - Put avocado on everything.
-Not only does creamy avocado make a delicious and pretty topping for soups, salads, and all the things, it also gives you healthy monounsaturated fats and 5 grams of fiber in every half of an avocado.
+Not only does creamy avocado make a delicious and pretty topping for soups, salads, and toast, it also gives you healthy monounsaturated fats and 5 grams of fiber in every half of an avocado.

 - Plan a power bowl for dinner this week.
 Top rice (or cauli rice, lettuce, quinoa, or pasta) with roasted veggies, sauce, avocado, nuts or any leftovers or flavorful toppings (like Struesli) that you have around.
 Clear out the fridge and get some bonus fiber!